jjmartres/Zabbix/zbx-templates/zbx-cisco/zbx-cisco-interfaces/README.md

   * Discovery: misaligned packets on each interface
   * Discovery: overruns packets on each interface
   * Discovery: runts packets on each interface
+  * Discovery: the length of the output packet queue for each interface

 Triggers
 --------